hms-dbmi-cellenics/iac/README.md

 - PRIMARY_DOMAIN_NAME

-  The primary domain where Cellenics is deployed to (e.g. biomage.net)
+  The primary domain name where Cellenics will be deployed under (e.g. biomage.net).
+This is the name of the domain in the hosted zone.

 - DOMAIN_NAME_STAGING (optional, for Biomage use only)